Tyrrrz/DiscordChatExporter/Readme.md

 DiscordChatExporter can be used to export message history from a [Discord](https://discord.com) channel to a file.
 It works with direct messages, group messages, server channels, supports Discord's dialect of markdown and all other rich media features.

-_For guides and other info -- check out the [wiki](https://github.com/Tyrrrz/DiscordChatExporter/wiki)._
+Have questions?
+Check out the [wiki](https://github.com/Tyrrrz/DiscordChatExporter/wiki) first.

 ## Download